 The process really isn’t that complicated when you know what you’re doing and you have the right business formula to follow.
 For example, I teach Staging Diva students how to operate their business without needing to buy any of their own inventory of furniture or accessories.

-This is a decidedly different approach than what they’d learn in other courses which advise buying a warehouse full of furniture and accessories to stage multiple properties at once.
-Not only does that lead to lots of debt (furniture is expensive!), you’d then have to rent climate controlled storage space, find a truck and movers, etc.
+This is a decidedly different approach than what they’d learn in other courses, which advise buying a warehouse full of furniture and accessories to stage multiple properties at once.
+Not only does that lead to lots of debt (furniture is expensive!) but you’d then have to rent climate-controlled storage space, find a truck and movers, etc.

-For example, I may choose paint colors for an entire home but I never actually pick up a paint brush.
-I may decide that a home needs to have minor repairs, cleaning and painting and some new furniture brought in.
+For example, I may choose paint colors for an entire home, but I never actually pick up a paint brush.
+I may decide that a home needs to have minor repairs, cleaning, painting, and some new furniture brought in.
 I figure out who is going to do what and when, but I never lift heavy things or take out a mop!

-If you’re wondering if you have the eye of a home stager, I’ve created a free home staging quiz which you can get here.
+If you’re wondering if you have the eye of a home stager, I’ve created a free home staging quiz that you can get here.

 Is this hustle suitable for everyone?

-I started my home staging business as a single mom with a 7 year old living in a city with no family around to help.
-I was able to support myself and my daughter while still being able to walk her to and from school everyday and I didn’t work evenings or weekends.
+I started my home staging business as a single mom with a seven year-old living in a city with no family around to help.
+I was able to support myself and my daughter while still being able to walk her to and from school everyday, and I didn’t work evenings or weekends.

 What are the key points a home stager needs to focus on to be successful?